knight-lang/knight-lang/specs.md

 # <a name="overview"></a>Overview

-Knight is a simple programing language, designed with the goal of being easily implementable in nearly any language.
-Since each language has a slightly different way of doing things, the Knight specs may leave some things up to the implementation.
-This allows each language to implement Knight in the most idiomatic way possible.
+Knight is a simple programming language designed with the primary goal of being straightforward to implement in a wide range of host languages.
+To accommodate the diverse paradigms and capabilities of these languages, the Knight specification deliberately leaves certain aspects open to interpretation.
+This approach allows each implementation to adopt idiomatic solutions suited to its host language.

 ## <a name="undefined-behavior"></a>Undefined behaviour

-Yes, Knight has undefined behaviour, which is almost universally considered a bad idea (tm)—it makes a programmer's life harder but compiler implementation easier.
-However, since Knight's primary focus _is_ to make writing compilers easy (being somewhat usable is only secondary), undefined behaviour is crucial in making Knight implementable in everything, whether it be sed, Python, Prolog or APL.

-Throughout this document, there will be places where something is described as **undefined behaviour**.
-If undefined behaviour is ever encountered during the parsing or execution of a Knight program, then the entire program is invalid;
-implementations may do whatever they want (including ignoring the error, segfaulting, custom extension behaviour, etc.).

-Some forms of undefined behaviour may be easier to check than others, depending on the implementation language.
-For example, most implementations should be able to detect a division-by-zero error (e.g. by an exception being thrown).
-However, it may be more impossible to detect standard out being closed (such as in brainf\*ck).
-Implementations are encouraged, but not required, to handle easily-checked undefined behaviour.

-To reiterate, **if undefined behaviour is encountered at any point during the parsing or execution of a Knight program, the entire program is ill-defined, and implementations may do whatever they want.**
+Knight includes the concept of **undefined behavior**, a characteristic often considered undesirable in programming language design due to its potential to complicate program development.
+However, for Knight, the presence of undefined behavior is a deliberate trade-off.
+It simplifies the process of creating compilers and interpreters, which aligns with Knight's primary objective: to be easily implementable in any language, from Python and Prolog to sed and APL.
+Usability, while important, is a secondary concern.

+Whenever the specification identifies a scenario as undefined behavior, it implies that the program in question becomes entirely invalid if such behavior arises during parsing or execution.
+Implementations have the freedom to respond as they see fit—whether by ignoring the issue, terminating with an error, invoking custom extensions, or encountering runtime errors such as segmentation faults.

+Certain instances of undefined behavior may be straightforward to detect, such as division by zero, which most languages can identify through built-in mechanisms.
+Others, such as detecting when standard output has been closed, may be impractical or impossible to handle, particularly in minimalist environments like Brainf*ck.
+While implementations are encouraged to handle detectable undefined behavior gracefully, there is no requirement to do so.

+In summary, encountering undefined behavior at any stage of a program renders the program invalid.
+Implementations are granted full discretion in determining how to proceed in such cases.

 # <a name="syntax"></a>Syntax

-Knight is a Polish-Notation (PN) language: Instead of the traditional "infix notation" (e.g. `output(1 + 2 * 4)`), functions come _before_ their arguments
-(e.g. `OUTPUT + 1 * 2 4`).
+Knight is a Polish Notation (PN) programming language, meaning functions and operators precede their arguments.
+This contrasts with traditional infix notation.
+For example, instead of writing `output(1 + 2 * 4)` as in many languages, Knight expresses this as `OUTPUT + 1 * 2 4`.

-Knight also does not have a distinction between statements and expressions.
-Every function in Knight returns a value, which is then usable in other functions.
-So, instead of the c-style syntax of
+Knight also eliminates the distinction between statements and expressions.
+Every function in Knight returns a value, which can be directly used as input for other functions.
+This uniformity enables concise constructs that integrate control flow into expressions.
+For instance, instead of the conventional C-style
+syntax:

 ```c
 if (x < 3) {